DalonZhang/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration.rst

 To do so, navigate to the :menuselection:`Apps` application from the main Odoo dashboard.

 Then, remove the :guilabel:`Apps` filter, and type in `Delivery Costs` in the :guilabel:`Search...` bar.
-After finding the :guilabel:`Delivery Costs` module, click :guilabel:`Activate` to install it.
+After finding the :guilabel:`Delivery Costs` module, click :guilabel:`Install` to install it.

 .. image:: setup_configuration/install-module.png
    :alt: Install the Delivery Costs module.